-Continuous Improvement Culture

-Relentless analysis of root-cause and the implementation of a 'voice of the customer' feedback tool, providing immediate insight and opportunities to improve the customer experience

-The roll out of real-time CSAT scores to the contact-centre, gamifying and motivating advisors.
-Early results have already indicated a .4 CSAT score in the first month of launch

-A governance structure that makes owners accountable underneath an executive-sponsored Customer Experience Improvement Programme

-Continuation of complaints improvement working group.
-This decision committee meet monthly and brings together the EMT and cross-functional representatives to analyse and take action on complaints

-Innovative application of user-centered design and LEAN thinking enabling us to understand drivers of customer dissatisfaction and drive positive change to the journeys that matter most to our customers

-Making metrics and goals visible from frontline staff to the board of directors, creating transparency about what we want to achieve and motivating us to achieve our goals

-Utilise our data to forecast demand and improve our resource planning at times of increased demand

-People and Training

-Roll out of customer service and continuous improvement training for employees and customerfacing contractors, empowers our front-line staff to drive improvements

-Changes to our reward and recognition framework that allocated a greater weighting to customer service promoting improvements and made complaints performance an integral part of our company bonus scheme and team targets

-Establishing bi-annual Customer Excellence Days, enabling customer-facing teams to hear from external speakers and leading consultancies.
-This embeds our customer-charter and inspires and equips our teams with the knowledge to strive for brilliance

-We will do more to celebrate brilliance and recognise people who consistently deliver outstanding customer service

-We will deliver first- contact resolution training to customer-facing teams

-Organisational Structure

-Customer Resolution team becoming specialists in their area and sitting in the heart of the customer service teams.
-Increasing expertise, providing an effective feedback loop into customer improvement initiatives and reducing response times

-Social media extended into operational teams for out of hours support

-Continuation of new business teams including a Quality and Assurance team to ensure consistent customer service and a Proactive customer service team to anticipate and address customer need

-Continuation of a full time 'Voice of the Customer', and 'Complaints Analyst' to triangulate findings and provide early identification of key issues

-If a customer's enquiry does need to escalate we will put in place a team of escalation advisors.
+Continuous Improvement Culture People and Training Organisational Structure Continuing from AMP 6 Relentless analysis of root-cause and the implementation of a 'voice of the customer' feedback tool, providing immediate insight and opportunities to improve the customer experience The roll out of real-time CSAT scores to the contact-centre, gamifying and motivating advisors.
+Early results have already indicated a .4 CSAT score in the first month of launch A governance structure that makes owners accountable underneath an executive-sponsored Customer Experience Improvement Programme Continuation of complaints improvement working group.
+This decision committee meet monthly and brings together the EMT and cross-functional representatives to analyse and take action on complaints Innovative application of user-centered design and LEAN thinking enabling us to understand drivers of customer dissatisfaction and drive positive change to the journeys that matter most to our customers Making metrics and goals visible from frontline staff to the board of directors, creating transparency about what we want to achieve and motivating us to achieve our goals In Amp 7 Utilise our data to forecast demand and improve our resource planning at times of increased demand <section-header></section-header> Continuing from AMP 6 Customer Resolution team becoming specialists in their area and sitting in the heart of the customer service teams.
+Increasing expertise, providing an effective feedback loop into customer improvement initiatives and reducing response times Social media extended into operational teams for out of hours support Continuation of new business teams including a Quality and Assurance team to ensure consistent customer service and a Proactive customer service team to anticipate and address customer need Continuation of a full time 'Voice of the Customer', and 'Complaints Analyst' to triangulate findings and provide earl identification of key issues In Amp 7 If a customer's enquiry does need to escalate we will put in place a team of escalation advisors.
 Alongside team leaders, this team will act as a point of contact and encourage no issue to go un-resolved.
-The escalation team will also proactively examine reasons for escalation and provide insight to customer improvement plans or training needs analysis.
+The escalation team will also proactively examine reasons for escalation team